-Driver grabbed & pulled from his seat (others too), & yells at my child, humiliated, embarrassed, shamed, has had excessive/extreme behavioral "interventions" that are used for kids that are a threat to himself/others, Retaliated after a complaint by confronting child, told his punishment was due...
+Driver grabbed & pulled from his seat (others too), & yells at my child, humiliated, embarrassed, shamed, has had excessive/extreme behavioral "interventions" that are used for kids that are a threat to himself/others, Retaliated after a complaint by confronting child, told his...
 Read more »

 There is a gang in the school were my son is getting bullied and harrassed.
 The leader of the gang keeps approaching him with treats of gang jumping him and fighting.
 The leader is 13 and the members are 12 or so.
 Can i press charges against him and the school since i have had a meeting with them...
 Read more »

 The short answer is yes.
 However, it is important that you contact an attorney as soon as possible to discuss the specifics of your case.
 We are more than glad to assist you.
 Contact us whenever you are ready.